Particular/docs.particular.net/nservicebus/pipeline/unit-of-work.md

 snippet: UnitOfWorkWrapHandlersInATransactionScope

+> [!NOTE]
-NOTE: This requires the selected [persistence](/persistence/) to support enlisting in transaction scopes.
+> This requires the selected [persistence](/persistence/) to support enlisting in transaction scopes.

+> [!WARNING]
-WARNING: This might escalate to a distributed transaction if data in different databases are updated.
+> This might escalate to a distributed transaction if data in different databases are updated.

+> [!WARNING]
-WARNING: This API must not be used in combination with transports running in *transaction scope* mode.
+> This API must not be used in combination with transports running in *transaction scope* mode.
 Wrapping handlers in a `TransactionScope` in such a situation throws an exception.

 ### Controlling transaction scope options